-The analysis in this paper stops with the claim that the fiscal theory model can account for the quiet zero bound in a way that the other models cannot.
+The analysis in this paper stops with the claim that the fiscal theory model can account for the quiet zero bound, in a way that the other models cannot.
 I do not claim it is proved, passes additional tests, such as an independent measurement of surpluses and discount rates would provide, or addresses every other event in history.
 Those would be nice, but not necessary for the claim.

 The fiscal theory is at least consistent with the fact that the zero bound does not appear to be a state variable for inflation dynamics.
 The low volatility of revisions to the present value of surpluses, and low volatility of inflation before and after the zero bound are the same.
 So there is no particular fiscal theory puzzle about the zero bound.
 We only need to account for the fact that the volatility of surplus and discount rate expectations did not change much.
 In fact, there is a glimmer that inflation volatility seems lower at the zero bound than before, so perhaps quiet nominal rates are leading to quieter real rates and therefore quieter present values of debt and inflation.
-Moreover, quiet present values of surpluses are not the same thing as good present values of surpluses.
-The puzzle is why markets prize debt so much given surplus forecasts.
-But this has been a puzzle for two decades.
-Quiet means only that there is little news on the fiscal front.

-E. What about Japan?
+6.5 What about Japan?
 And Europe?
-And the United States?
+And the US?